strapi/strapi/docs/3.0.0-beta.x/getting-started/introduction.md

 ### Roadmap

 Strapi is a community-oriented project with an emphasis on transparency.
 We want to share our vision of the future of Strapi and have your help in realizing it.
-Your insights are very important and will help steer Strapi in the right direction, so please visit [The Roadmap](https://portal.productboard.com/strapi) and share your ideas.
+Your insights are very important and will help steer the project in the right direction, so please visit [The Roadmap](https://portal.productboard.com/strapi) and share your ideas.

 ### Tutorials and Guides